genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/04_advanced.md

 [Introduction](/creating-applications/defining-your-application/integrations/data-pipeline/overview/)  | [Where to define](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-where-to-define/) | [Basics](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-basics/) | [Advanced](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-advanced/) | [More examples](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-examples/) | [Configuring runtime](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-runtime/) | [Testing](/creating-applications/defining-your-application/integrations/data-pipeline/datapipeline-testing/)

 ## Interacting with the database
-The `transform` function of the mappers has parameter `entityDb` that can be used to interact with the underlying Genesis database.
-It provides CRUD interface and allows developers to implement complex use cases like enriching data and inserting or updating missing data.
-The following is an example for mapping a value from the source data to the underlying database.
-Also in the case that value is missing it gets created on the fly.
+The `transform` function of the mappers has the parameter `entityDb`, which can be used to interact with the Genesis database.
+It provides a CRUD interface and enables you to implement complex use cases, such as enriching data and inserting or updating missing data.

+The example below shows mapping a value from the source data to the Genesis database.
+In this example, if a value is missing, it gets created on the fly.

 ```kotlin
 sources {